 On-site visits to observe a child in their school or daycare environment.
 Recommendations can then be made to aid and support the teacher/student relationship with the goal of the student becoming more successful in their school or daycare.
 Consultations with teachers and program directors can also be arranged.

-Danielle Tschirhart, M.Ed., LPC-S provides supervised training to Licensed Professional Counselor Interns who are interested in work with children and families.
+Danielle Tschirhart, M.Ed., LPC-S, RPT-S provides supervised training to both Licensed Professional Counselor Interns and Registered Play Therapist Candidates who are interested in work with children and families.

 Danielle Tschirhart graduated from Texas A&M University in 2002 with a degree in Political Science.
 She received her Master’s degree of Education in Counseling from the University of St. Thomas in 2009.
 Prior to (and while) pursuing her Master’s degree, Danielle worked as a classroom teacher in middle school and high school settings in both the Dallas and Houston areas.
 Following her time as a teacher, Danielle served as the school counselor for St. Stephen’s Episcopal School for four years.
 After leaving the school setting, Danielle began working with Dr. Michelle M. Forrester in private practice for five years before deciding to begin her own practice.

-Danielle has been working as Licensed Professional Counselor Supervisor since 2015 and enjoys training new professionals in the field of counseling.
+Danielle has been working as Licensed Professional Counselor Supervisor since 2015 and is a Registered Play Therapist Supervisor with the Association For Play Therapy.
+She enjoys training new professionals in the field of counseling.
 Danielle is originally from Corpus Christi, Texas but has been living in Houston with her family since 2005.

-Danielle uses the individual needs and strengths of the children she works with to help them develop stronger social, interpersonal and behavioral skills.
+Danielle uses the individual needs and strengths of each family she works with to help parents and/or guardians develop strategies for stronger social, interpersonal and behavioral skills for their children.

 Sarah Martin graduated from Southern Methodist University in 2006 with a degree in Psychology.
 She completed her Master’s of Education in Counseling at The University of St. Thomas in 2010.
 Sarah has worked as a Licensed Professional Counselor since 2010 and has worked under the purview of Houston area psychologists, such as Dr. Maria Hammond and Dr. Lyle Cadenhead.
 Since 2007, Sarah has been affiliated with The Parish School in Houston, Texas, which specializes in educating children who have learning differences and communication delays, empowering them with the tools to succeed.
 She has served as the Director of Admissions and later as elementary counseling support.
 Sarah is excited to delve into private practice and begin the journey of helping children and their families in a different capacity.